weaverbel/intro-computational-thinking/content/1-exercise.md

 nav: One
 ---

-In this exercise, we will see how computational thinking can help us add up all the numbers between 1 and 200 in our heads, i.e. `1 + 2 + 3 + 4` and so on.
+In this exercise, we will see how computational thinking can be used to add up all the numbers between 1 and 200 in our heads, i.e. `1 + 2 + 3 + 4` and so on.
 We should be able to do this in less than a minute.

 Seems impossible?

 It's not.

 Using the first computational thinking step - *Decomposition* - we break the problem up into smaller pieces.
-Rather than trying to add the numbers up sequentially, which would be challenging to do in one's head, let's approach the task in a different way.
+Rather than trying to add the numbers up sequentially, which would be challenging for many people to do in their heads, let's approach the task in a different way.

 ### Decomposition